cheredia19/ookla-speedtest-global-index-insights/README.md

 ## Fastest speed between fixed broadband and mobile in selected countries

-The DataHub team compared the countries where Ookla registered both fixed broadband and mobile speeds to find out which one is faster.
+The **DataHub team** compared the countries where Ookla registered both fixed broadband and mobile speeds to find out which one was faster.
 The results are in the table below:

 <FlatUiTable
   data={{